 - avoiding the use of electronics before bedtime

 - using the bed primarily for sleeping and never for activities like working

 - keeping the bedroom dark, quiet, and cool

 - establishing a relaxation routine before bed, such as reading, doing yoga, or taking a warm bath

 Having a sleep disorder in addition to ADHD isn’t easy.
-With the right treatment and lifestyle modifications, however, you can greatly reduce your symptoms and improve your sleep.
+However, with the right treatment and lifestyle modifications, you can greatly reduce your ADHD symptoms and improve your sleep.